Welcome to Year 4

 Key concepts being taught this term:

-Numeracy - This term, the children will cover a variety of concepts within numeracy including: Multiplication and division, measurement (area), fractions and decimals.
+Numeracy - This term, the children will cover a variety of concepts within numeracy including: Place Value, addition and subtraction, multiplication and division, and measurement (length and perimeter).
 Beat Your Score sheets will also be regularly uploaded to support home learning.

-Science - States of Matter and Earth and Space are the two key concepts we will focus on during the Spring term.
+Science - Electricity and sound are the two key concepts we will focus on during the autumn term.
 Throughout their learning, the children will work scientifically to expand their understanding and to challenge predictions they have made.

 Computing - E-safety, programming, multimedia, handling data and technology in our lives.

-Music - This year, the children will learn to play a brass instrument with a professional music teacher, Mr Keats.
-This will include a lesson every week and the opportunity to take an instrument home for even more practise!
+Music – We are hoping that later in the year, the children will learn to play a brass instrument with a professional music teacher, Mr Keats.
+This will include a lesson every week and the opportunity to take an instrument home for even more practice!

-R.E. - This term, the R.E. focus will be on 'Religion and the Individual' and the focus religions will be Christianity and Islam.
+R.E. - This term, the R.E. focus will be on 'Inspirational People' and the focus religions will be Christianity and Islam.

 P.S.H.E. - Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.